Wise Debit Card Review 2025: Fees, Rates and Limits

 Wise virtual cards have different card details to your physical card, and can be frozen instantly whenever you’re not using them - offering a handy added layer of security.
 You’ll be able to start using your Wise digital card as soon as you order your physical card, with no need to wait for the physical card to be delivered.

-Wise Debit Card for business
+Wise debit card for business

 Wise can provide business support for your international transfers.